Little sod house on the prairie

 Sometimes, it comes as a shock to tourists, especially those who grew up watching the TV show "Little House on the Prairie,'' that life on the frontier wasn't all that fun.

-Twenty miles east of Walnut Grove, Stan McCone tells it as it was.
+Twenty miles east of Walnut Grove, the late Stan McCone always told it as it was.
 A farmer, he'd heard stories about the early sod houses.
 None remained, so he decided to build one of his own, using an old sod cutter.

 Actually, McCone built two sod houses.
-The poor man's soddie is small and dark: "I think that's the best exhibit of all,'' McCone says.
+The poor man's soddie is small and dark: "I think that's the best exhibit of all,'' he said.
 "That's how people lived.
 You walk in and think, oh, man, how did they raise children here?''

 The rich man's soddie, however, has whitewashed walls, paned glass windows and a roof supported by planks and covered with tarpaper under the sod.
 It would've cost about $50, and the family who built it would've been considered rich.

-Stan and Virginia McCone ran this soddie as the Sod House Bed-and-Breakfast for many years, but now it's open only for tours.
+Stan and his wife, Virginia, ran this soddie as the Sod House Bed-and-Breakfast for many years, but now Virginia keeps it open for tours only.

 Diehard Laura Ingalls Wilder fans find their way to it from all over the world.
 There are two comfortable beds with quilts, an armoire, a rocker and a dining table.